StormsGithub/MakerSpace/PythonWorkshop/readme.md

 **Commenting**

 Commenting is when you add text into the code that is ignored by the interpreter or compiler to help anybody reading it understand what is happening.
+- A useful comment is one that can describe what a component does or what its purpose is in the system.
 - For Python, you can start a comment with `#`
 - As you progress through the activities and complexity increases, try commenting your code. e.g:
  ```Python